espressoAndCode/CPSC6030_semester_project/README.md

 Note - Video quality is better if you download and play on your desktop
 ## Team Member Contributions

-Wes Bailey - D3 code development, video production
+Wes Bailey - D3 Code Development, Video Production

-Trupti Abnave - Research and data Exploration, Tableau
+Trupti Abnave - Research and Data Exploration, Tableau

-Abubeker Abdullahi -
+Abubeker Abdullahi - Dataset Analysis, Visualization Design, and Literature Review

 ## Datasets